PabloPapito/csv-compare-tool/README.md

    Ensure that your CSV files include the key column you want to use for matching (e.g., `customer_id`).

 2. **Configure the Script:**
-   Open the main script (e.g., `compare_csv.py`) and edit the file paths and specify the key column in the main section.
+   Open the main script (`lazyDev.py`) and edit the file paths and specify the key column in the main section.
 For example:

    ```python
    if __name__ == "__main__":